gen0083/KotlinDaggerDataBinding/README.md

 This is my sample project to use Dagger2 + Kotlin.

-But this is not compiled when generated code provide with Dagger2 in Kotlin.
+But this could not compiled when generated code provide with Dagger2 in Kotlin.

+This replicate when recompile after clean project.

 Error message: